Formalizing Statistical Causality via Modal Logic: Kripke Model for Statistical Causality

-We introduce two forms of \emph{interventions} and their corresponding \emph{intervened worlds}.
-Intuitively, in a causal diagram, an \emph{eager intervention} $\intvE{\subst{c}{x}}$ expresses the removal of all arrows pointing \emph{to} a variable $x$ by replacing $x$'s value with $c$, whereas a \emph{lazy intervention} $\intvL{\subst{c}{x}}$ expresses the removal of all arrows emerging \emph{from} $x$ without changing the value of $x$.
-We use a lazy intervention to describe the requirement for a rule of the do-calculus~\cite{Pearl:95:biometrika} (\Sec{sub:eg:do-calculus}).
+\PARAGRAPH{Eager/Lazy Interventions} We introduce two forms of \emph{interventions} and their corresponding \emph{intervened worlds}.
+Intuitively, in a causal diagram, an \emph{eager intervention} $\intvE{\subst{c}{x}}$ expresses the removal of all arrows pointing \emph{to} a variable $x$ by replacing $x$'s value with $c$.

+In contrast, a \emph{lazy intervention} $\intvL{\subst{c}{x}}$ expresses the removal of all arrows emerging \emph{from} $x$, which does not change the value of $x$ itself but affects the values of the variables dependent on $x$, computed using $\sem{c}$ (instead of $\sem{x}$) as the value of $x$.

+For instance, \Fig{Fig:difference_interventions} shows how two interventions $\intvE{\subst{c}{x}}$ and $\intvL{\subst{c}{x}}$ change the data generator and the causal diagram in a world $w$ that models \Eg{eg:illustrate}.